amankapoor/wordpress-css-optimization/README.md

 The plugin provides a unique innovation to capture and proxy external script injected stylesheets to pass the [Leverage browser caching](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching) rule from Google PageSpeed Insights.

+The proxy can also be used to remove or modify script injected stylesheets.

 ![Stylesheet Proxy](https://github.com/o10n-x/wordpress-css-optimization/blob/master/docs/images/proxy.png)

 ### CSS Code Search & Replace